z0sun/deployment5.1/README.md

 * 1 VPC
 * 2 AZ's
 * 2 Public Subnets
-* 3 EC2s (The application instances should be in their own subnet)
+* 3 EC2s (The application instances should be in their subnet)
 * 1 Route Table
 * Security Group Ports: 8080, 8000, 22